avafinger/opi-win-a64-firmware/README.md

 @lex, longsleep, Armbian, BananaPi, FriendlyArm and all those nice people who really cares to answer questions. :)

-If you want to play with mainline kernel (4.1x), go to Armbian and check the work of @martinayotte.
+If you want to play with mainline kernel (4.1x), go to Armbian and check the work done by @martinayotte.

 **Enjoy it!**